adobe/wskdebug/README.md

 wskdebug
 ========

-Debugging and live development tool for [Apache OpenWhisk](https://openwhisk.apache.org).
+Debugging and live development for [Apache OpenWhisk](https://openwhisk.apache.org).
+CLI tool written in [Node.js](https://nodejs.org) and depending on a [local Docker](https://www.docker.com/products/docker-desktop).
+Integrates easily into IDEs such as [Visual Studio Code](https://code.visualstudio.com).

 ![screen cast showing debugging of a web action using wskdebug](wskdebug.gif)